-Fig 3.2 Crewsaver Mk5 Operating Head
+Fig 3.2 United Moulders Operating Head

-Unscrew the Automatic firing capsule from the end of each operating head.
+Unscrew the Automatic firing capsule from the end of the operating head.
 This should only be done after the test detailed in Section 6 has been performed in order to test the old unit, or if the operating head has already been fired.
 Discard and replace with a new automatic firing capsule upon reassembly.
 The Capsule must be replaced if it expires before the date of the next annual service.

-Unscrew the 60 gram cylinders from the automatic operating heads.
-Once the cylinders have been removed inspect the cylinder O-Ring seal.
+Unscrew the 60 gram cylinder from the automatic operating head.
+Once the cylinder has been removed inspect the cylinder O-Ring seal.
 Check the seal is in place and that it is in a good condition.
 Take the cylinder and check to see if the cylinder has been used.
 This should be performed by check weighing.
 If under the minimum weight as displayed on the cylinder body, discard in a safe manner.